um-cir/um-cir.github.io/_news/keynoteDetails.md

 related_posts: false
 ---

 We are thrilled to announce that <a href="https://www.johannetrippas.com/">Dr. Johanne Trippas</a>, an expert in Conversational AI and Information Seeking research, will be delivering the keyonte speech at the workshop.
-[Further Detail](https://um-cir.github.io/keynote/)!
+Details [here](https://um-cir.github.io/keynote/)!